Changing job: tax, PRSI and pension

 Leaving your job

-When you are leaving your job, your employer will enter your leaving date and details of your final pay and deductions into Revenue’s online system.
-You can then view your pay and income tax details for your old job through the ‘Manage your tax’ link in myAccount.
+When you leave your job, your employer will enter your leaving date and details about your final pay and deductions into Revenue’s online system.

 Starting your new job

-When you start your new job, your new employer will notify Revenue of your start date.
-This will create a new employment record for you and let your new employer access up-to-date tax credits and tax rate bands for you.
-Revenue will send a Revenue payroll notification (RPN) to your new employer.
-The RPN will tell your employer how much income tax and universal Social Charge (USC) to deduct from your pay.
+When you start your new job, your new employer will inform Revenue of your start date.
+This creates a new employment record for you and lets your new employer access updated tax credits and tax rate bands for you.

 How to avoid emergency tax

-To avoid paying emergency tax you should:
+To avoid emergency tax you should:

 Social insurance (PRSI)